SRIHITHA4444/AGENTIC-AI-BASED-TRAVEL-PLANNER/README.md

 - **Number of days** for the trip

 The app then:
--Shows a map with the route between the source and destination -Generates a personalized, day-wise itinerary with suggested attractions and plans
+- Shows a map with the route between the source and destination
+- Generates a personalized, day-wise itinerary with suggested attractions and plans

 It combines the power of AI agents with an interactive frontend to make trip planning effortless and efficient.